mattmaynes2/aria/research/CommunicationProtocols.md

 &mdash; <cite>	W. Mardini, Y. Khamayseh, R. Jaradatand, and R. Hijjawi, "Interference Problem between ZigBee and WiFi," 2012.
 [Online].
 Available: http://www.ipcsit.com/vol30/024-ICNCS2012-G3061.pdf.
 Accessed: Oct.
 6, 2016.</cite>

 Z-Wave
 ------------

 ## Description

 Z-Wave is a very similar option to ZigBee, except it uses a proprietary radio design.
-This limits the number of devices available for it, as they are only produced by Sigma Designs.
-The advantage to this is that because the chips are made by one manufacturer, there is a high level of interoperation.
+This slightly limits the number of devices available for it, as chips are mostly produced by Sigma Designs.
+The advantage to this is that because the chips are made largely by one manufacturer, there is a high level of interoperation.

 ## Technical Overview